What happens after I get my DUI?

 How do I know if Smart Start’s devices are compliant with my program?

 Smart Start’s IID is compliant with all state and federal requirements, and we are certified as an IID provider by the California Department of Motor Vehicles (DMV).
 You’ll even find us on the DMV-approved list of providers.
-Our Ignition Interlock Devices are certified by the National Highway Traffic Safety Administration (NHTSA) as well, but you are always welcome to verify our compliance with your monitoring authority.
+Our Ignition Interlock Devices are certified by the National Highway Traffic Safety Administration (NHTSA) as well, but you are always welcome to verify our compliance with your State authority.

 What happens if I violate?